momochi000/typewar/README.md

 On further investigation, my guess was correct: A text fragment had exited the battle area but was not deallocated.
 Next experiment, we want to see if a text fragment is correctly being destroyed when it leaves the battle arena.
-Will need to check Typewar.Engine.BattleManager.getAllLiveFragments() and ensure it's size is always equal to the number of fragments we see on screen.
+Will need to check Typewar.Engine.battlemanager.getAllLiveFragments() and ensure it's size is always equal to the number of fragments we see on screen.

 I think I see the problem now.
 When a text fragment goes live (enters the